-I have got a whole ream of telegrams and information here which they have supplied.
+I do not necessarily agree with them entirely, but on the other hand, I have got a whole ream of telegrams and information here which they have supplied.

 Senator Long.
 Some of my wires are coming in-Tom Jones, Ford; Bill Smith, General Motors; so and so, Chrysler-and just signing their company's name, if the company calls them, as well as theirs.
-So I can understand how the people like to be heard in discussing